tensorcog/timbaOS/mcp-server/README.md

-# Pine ERP MCP Server
+# TimbaOS MCP Server

-This is a Model Context Protocol (MCP) server that provides Claude with tools to interact with your Pine ERP system.
+This is a Model Context Protocol (MCP) server that provides Claude with tools to interact with your TimbaOS system.

 ## Available Tools